steveklabnik/blog/source/_posts/2011-10-01-github-is-anarchy-for-programmers.markdown

 I finally got to see Zach Holman give his talk, [How GitHub Uses GitHub to Build GitHub](http://speakerdeck.com/u/holman/p/how-github-uses-github-to-build-github).
 It was awesome.
 Zach is a great speaker, and the slides don't do it justice.
-I highly reccomend catching it on video or in person sometime.
+I highly recommend catching it on video or in person sometime.

 Anyway, there's something that I found really interesting about GitHub's 'process': it's basically anarchism, applied to software development.